Laziness, Late Bloomer, or Learning Disability?

 Late Bloomer – “a person whose talents or capabilities are not visible to others until later than usual.”
 (Wikipedia)

 Do they have an actual learning disability?

 Learning Disability – “refers to disorders that affect the acquisition, retention, understanding, organization or use of verbal and/or non-verbal information.” (ldao, 2001)

-In an upcoming online workshop on February 4, you can see and hear Diane Geerlinks discuss this topic.
-She shares from her own personal experience as well as from the perspective of a Professionally Certified Educational Therapist.
-Most importantly, she’s an encourager!
+In the following snippet from one of her workshops, Diane shares from her own personal experience as well as from the perspective of a Professionally Certified Educational Therapist.